-The University of Saskatchewan and all residence staff are committed to the well-being of our students.
-In accordance with The Freedom of Information and Protection of Privacy legislation, we cannot discuss details about a student or inform of their activities without the student's informed consent.
+USask and all residence staff are committed to the well-being of our students.
+In accordance with The Local Authority Freedom of Information and Protection of Privacy Act, we cannot discuss details about a student or inform of their activities without the student's informed consent.